anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Love is composed of a single soul inhabiting two bodies.
+Quote: Myths which are believed in tend to become true.

-By: Aristotle
+By: George Orwell